Medical Projects in Kenya

 Medical services

-At the boarding school of MAA Eroret School, dedicated facilities are available for this purpose, used once a month by Kenyan healthcare staff.
-The services are offered both to the students and to people from the surrounding community where the children come from.
+At the boarding school of MAA Eroret School facilities are available for this purpose, used once a month by Kenyan healthcare staff.
+The services are offered both to the students and to people from the surrounding community.

-In Awasi, a medical camp is also held monthly to provide children and the local population with reliable access to basic medical care.
-In addition, specialists such as a dentist, an ophthalmologist, and a gynecologist visit the site quarterly.
+In Awasi a medical camp is also held monthly to provide children and the local population with reliable access to basic medical care.
+In addition, specialists such as dentist, ophthalmologist and gynecologist visit the site quarterly.

 Awareness and Prevention

-Another important contribution to health care is the well systems at MAA Eroret School and in Awasi.
-They improve access to clean drinking water, help reduce water-related illnesses, and also enable a more balanced diet, for example through the cultivation of fresh vegetables.
+Another important contribution to health care is thebuilding of wells at MAA Eroret School and in Awasi.
+They improve access to clean drinking water, help reduce water-related illnesses, and also enable a more balanced diet, for example, through the cultivation of fresh vegetables.

 Christine – Director of the Mary Hill Community Based Organisation